How does reading aloud help students to develop literacy skills?

-But reading aloud isn’t just magical.
+But reading out loud isn’t just magical.
 It also builds important skills for readers at all grade levels.
-Here are five reasons backed by research on the science of reading why you and your students should read aloud together.
+Here are five reasons, backed by research on the science of reading, that explain how reading aloud helps students to develop literacy skills.

 1. Reading Aloud Builds Vocabulary

-2. Reading Aloud Improves Comprehension and Active Listening
+2. Reading Out Loud Improves Comprehension and Active Listening

 When reading aloud or listening to others do it, your mind concentrates on both the sounds words make and their meanings, and this is a hefty cognitive workout that strengthens comprehension.